joist-framework/joist/README.md

 ### [starter-app-snowpack](https://github.com/joist-framework/starter-app-snowpack)

 If you want to build an application or just run everything yourself you can use the [snowpack starter app](https://github.com/joist-framework/starter-app-snowpack).
-This starter uses snowpack for dev and rollup for creating your production bundle.

 ```BASH
 npx create-snowpack-app my-app --template @joist/starter-snowpack